shingaridavesh/memoryandarchitecture/docs/DIMM/DDR5.md

 ##Temperature Sensors

 There are 2 sensors present on the DDR5 DIMM.
 There might be a temperature sensor present inside the SPD hub, but in this we talk about the TS0 and TS1 specifically.
 The temperature can be read from the TS in multiple of 0.25C ranging from -256.00C to +255.75C.

+###Reading Temperature
 There are 2 registers (both 8 bits) which are used in conjuction to read the temperature.

-High Byte: Top 3 bits [7:5] are reserved and are crossed out below.
+* High Byte: Top 3 bits [7:5] are reserved and are crossed out below.
 Next bit [4] is sign bit where 0 means positive and 1 means negative.
 Remaining 4 bits [3:0] are upper bits indicating temperature along with lower bits from Low Byte.
-Low Byte: Top 6 bits [7:2] are lower bits of temperature and remaining 2 bits [1:0] are reserved and are crossed out below.
+* Low Byte: Top 6 bits [7:2] are lower bits of temperature and remaining 2 bits [1:0] are reserved and are crossed out below.

 |High Byte| Low Byte | Temperature (C)|
 |:-:|:-:|:-:|